By Denise Walsh, Senior Advisor, Campus Advisory Services

 Connect with your customers virtually.
 Your students, staff, faculty and community shoppers are likely missing the in-person retail experiences they’re used to.
 As a solution, think about how your store can create virtual shopping experiences through social media and on your website.
 Offer live social feeds highlighting your gift ideas or consider orchestrating some private shopping experiences for those who do want to shop in-store but still want to socially distance themselves.

 Focus on your web presence.
 We repeat: focus on your web presence.
 Make sure general merchandise is listed online and featured as you would in store.
 It’s equally as important to think about online merchandising as in-store.
 Also, ensure the online shopping process is easy from searching and adding items to the cart to your checkout process.
-Don’t create barriers for buyers.
+Create a journey for your customer to select a “gift idea” and target them to either a demographic, lifestyle or budget.
+Eliminate all barriers for your shoppers.

 Create a (virtual) gift table.
 Provide gift ideas online, just as you would with in-store set ups.
 Make sure your virtual table tells a story to help customers make selections.
 Theme ideas could be: gifts for $25 or less; stocking stuffers or gifts for mom, dad and family members; tangible items instead of experiences; items for the home, office, kitchen or outdoors where people are spending more time; spirit gear for fans missing their in-person collegiate sporting events.